- General Dentistry

 - New Patients

 It is very unfortunate to see how many people suffering from TMJ pain are misdiagnosed by health care physicians.
-TMJ is best diagnosed with a neuromuscular dentist with advanced training, technology, and screening techniques.
+TMJ is best diagnosed by a neuromuscular dentist with advanced training, technology, and screening techniques.

 • ‘It's all in your head’